21 September 1949 was adopted by the Soviet Army with the legendary Kalashnikov assault rifle.

 MP-43 (top) and AK-47 (bottom)

 One of the myths related to the fact that Kalashnikov “sketched” AK from the German MP-43 submachine gun, also known as Stg.44, also indicating that according to some data Schmeisser worked in Izhevsk from 1947 to 1950.
 Indeed, at first glance, the external layout of the AK and MP-43 is similar, as is the concept of automatic weapons under the intermediate cartridge.
 Similar outlines of the trunk, front sight and the vapor pipe are due to the use of a similar vapor engine (invented long before Schmeisser and Kalashnikov).
 The disassembly of the AK and MP-43 differs fundamentally: for the AK, the receiver's cover is removed, and for the MP-43, the USM box is folded down on the pin together with the fire control handle.
 The barrel locking device is also different (rotary bolt at AK against the bias of the bolt at MP-43) and trigger mechanisms.
 It is likely that Kalashnikov knew about the MP-43, but it is obvious that when creating his machine gun, he focused more on other well-known samples and systems (see above).
 The main merit of Kalashnikov (or rather, his entire team, engaged in the development and debugging of the machine), is precisely the optimal layout of already known and proven solutions into a single sample that meets the requirements.
 Kalashnikov AKM is an automatic weapon with a gas engine automation, store-powered and air-cooled barrel.
 The basis of automation is a gas engine with a long stroke gas piston.
 The leading element of automation is a massive slide frame, to which the gas piston rod is rigidly attached.
 The gas chamber is located above the barrel, the gas piston moves inside the detachable gas tube with the barrel pad.
 The bolt carrier moves inside the receiver along the two side guides, and the design provides for significant gaps between the moving parts of the automation and fixed elements of the receiver, which ensures reliable operation even with strong internal contamination of the weapon.
 Another aspect contributing to the reliable operation of automation in harsh conditions is the deliberately excessive power of a gas engine under normal conditions.
 This allows you to abandon the gas regulator, and thereby simplify the design of the weapon and its operation.
 The cost of this solution is increased recoil and vibration of the weapon when firing, which reduces the accuracy and accuracy of fire, and also reduces the life of the receiver, in the back wall of which falls the massive bolt carrier.
 The barrel bore is locked by a rotating bolt on two radial lugs engaged in engagement with the elements of the liner insert.
 The rotation of the shutter is provided by the interaction of the protrusion on its body with the shaped groove on the inner surface of the bolt carrier.
 The recoil spring with the guide rod and its base are made in the form of a single assembly.
 The base of the return spring rod also serves as a latch on the receiver cover.
 Cocking handle zatselo executed with bolt carrier, located on the weapon to the right and moves when shooting.
 Receiver AKM - stamped from steel sheet, with riveted milled insert in front of it.
 In the early AK automatons, the receiver box was a combination of stamped and milled elements, for serial AKs, the whole was milled.
 At first glance, the milled receiver and stamped can be easily distinguished from each other in the form of grooves above the slot for the store.
 On AKs with a milled box these are rather long milled hollows of a rectangular shape, on AKM they are small stampings of an oval shape.
 The trigger mechanism (USM) AKM - kurkovy, provides maintenance of single and automatic fire.
 The choice of fire modes and the inclusion of the fuse are made by a long stamped lever on the right side of the receiver.
 In the upper position - “Fuse” - it closes the slot in the receiver, protecting the mechanism from dirt and dust, blocks the movement of the slide frame back, and also locks the trigger.
 In the middle position, it blocks the sear of a single fire, providing automatic fire.
 In the lower position, the sear of single fire is released, providing fire with single shots.
 In USM AKM, unlike AK, additionally introduced trigger retarder, which with automatic fire delays the trigger after the self-timer is triggered for a few milliseconds.
 This allows the bolt carrier to stabilize in the extreme forward position after it comes forward and a possible rebound.
 This delay has practically no effect on the rate of fire, but it improves the stability of the weapon.
 The muzzle of the barrel has a thread, which was originally placed nozzle for firing blank cartridges, and in its absence - a protective sleeve.
 From the beginning of the sixties, AKM's automatic machines began to install a compensator on this thread, reducing the tossing and shifting to the side of the barrel during automatic firing due to the use of pressure from the powder gases escaping from the barrel to the lower lip of the compensator.
-In addition, a special silencer (a device for silent and flameless firing) PBS or PBS-1 used in special operations can be installed on the same thread.

 Food of automatic machines is carried out from box shops with a two-row arrangement of cartridges.
 Established capacity stores - 30 cartridges.
 Early shops were stamped from steel, with flat walls.
 Later, steel-stamped shops with vertical curved punchings on the sidewalls to increase rigidity, as well as aluminum light-weight shops, appeared.
 Then plastic stores of the characteristic dirty-orange color appeared in the army.
 If necessary, 40 cartridge horns and 75 cartridge disks from the PKK machine gun can be used in AKM.